SkillSmith: Compiling Agent Skills into Boundary-Guided Runtime Interfaces

 Key Points

-- Compiled skills can be reused across different models.
+- Compiled artifacts can be reused by smaller or more efficient runtime models.

 📖 Reader Mode